By Jack’s Mother Wendy

 The operation lasted several hours and went well, he had a few days of ups and downs when we still didn’t know if he would pull through but thankfully he was a fighter.

-Jack is now nearly 2 years old and to look at him you would never know what he had been through.
+Jack is now eight years old and to look at him you would never know what he had been through.
 He is still under GOSH and has checks every 9 months or so to check that the coarctation (scar tissue) isn’t returning as he grows.
 So far so good.

 If the pulse oximetry test was carried out at birth and there had been more awareness of CHD’s and the early warning signs Jack’s symptoms may have been picked up earlier and his operation would have been more straight forward as he would have been in a stable condition.”